 - a.
-Determine the advantages and disadvantages of developing an observing strategy that continually "stares" at large portions of the planet versus a capability that observes only a portion of the hemisphere at one particular time and then focuses on another region at a different time. - b.
-Determine observing requirements for identification of sources including lightning, transport resulting from stratosphere-troposphere exchange and processes such as wet removal of aerosols and other trace constituents - c.
+Determine the advantages and disadvantages of developing an observing strategy that continually "stares" at large portions of the planet versus a capability that observes only a portion of the hemisphere at one particular time and then focuses on another region at a different time.
+Can different instruments work with different observational strategies? - b.
+Determine observing requirements for identification of sources such as lightning, transport resulting from stratosphere-troposphere exchange and processes such as wet removal of aerosols and other trace constituents - c.
 Investigate strategies for deciding where high-frequency (hourly) observations of the coastal ocean can be made.
 One strategy is to use the synoptic weather maps derived from GOES to locate the areas that are cloud free and then sample continuously throughout the day.
 Simulations can be conducted and different strategies evaluated using existing GOES data.
 Demonstrate how the GEO perspective enables more observations because clouds move throughout the day.